sarinaw/github-intro/README.md

 Pick one of the files from either the Arduino or Processing directory (folder) and do the following:

-1. Copy the whole thing

-2. Create a new file in this directory named, "LastName_FileName.ino"

-3. Add comments to that code explaining what it does.
-You add comments to Arduino and Processing by simply writing a line of code with two "//" in front of it... see the next line for an example
+1. Fork this repo: https://github.com/inventioneering/github-intro (short for repository... which is what we call projects in GitHub).
+See this for help: https://help.github.com/articles/fork-a-repo/

+2. Pick a file in either the arduino or processing directories (what we call folders in GitHub) and add comments to it.

+3. Commit your changes (there is a green button at the bottom after that you can press after you've made your changes)

+4. Format your comments like below:

     `// this is my example comment.
 You can put them anywhere and they get skipped` <br />
     `// by the compiler when you run them on the arduino so it won't affect your code` <br />
    `// at all.
 We use them so humans better understand code machines just ignore them.` <br />

-4. Create an issue to let me know its done and you'd like me to check it.